AdobeDocs/launch-learn.en/help/consent/tutorial.md

 ![](./images/banner.png)

-After clicking "I Accept", we can inspect the setConsent call for the IAB TCF 2.0 standard in the debugger Platform Web SDK section, by clicking on the POST Body line in the network request where you see `{"consent":[{"value":"someAlphaNumericCharacters…`.
+After selecting "I Accept", we can inspect the setConsent call for the IAB TCF 2.0 standard in the debugger Platform Web SDK section, by selecting on the POST Body line in the network request where you see `{"consent":[{"value":"someAlphaNumericCharacters…`.

 ![](./images/inspect-2-0.png)